Report: Bruce Irvin has a $5.9 million cap number, which leaves just that much less for Jadeveon Clowney

 Seattle had $21.3 million in cap room entering the day, according to OvertheCap.com.
 Irvin’s contract would take that down to $15.4 million.
 But that number doesn’t include bonuses for the draft picks (which will add $3 million or so to the cap) and needing to keep money for Injured Reserve and the practice squad and simply needing some money for making moves during the season.

-General manager John Schneider stressed the latter point during a radio interview this week with longtime CBS Sports NFL Insider Jason La Canfora on 105.7 The Fan in Baltimore saying “we are just one of those teams that wants to be active throughout the season as well, so we try to budget accordingly.”
+General manager John Schneider stressed the latter point during a radio interview this week with longtime CBS Sports NFL Insider Jason La Canfora on 105.7 The Fan in Baltimore, saying, “We are just one of those teams that wants to be active throughout the season as well, so we try to budget accordingly.”

 Cap space can always be created, of course, through either cutting players, or working with some really big-salaried players such as Russell Wilson and Wagner to convert some of their salaries into bonus, which creates immediate cap space by passing it on to future years while giving the player a significant immediate payday.